ryanba08/grocery_Sales_data/README.md

 ![year_Est](https://user-images.githubusercontent.com/94756228/150715432-49944751-e4fb-4308-aa60-ee90013b67cc.png)

 This chart above shows you the longer the store has been established the sales are better.
-Ptience is a virtue.
+Patience is a virtue.
 <br/>
 <br/>
 <br/>